 Include human subject statement indicating institutional review and approval with document number, if possible, or statement of exempt status.

-Beginning in 2015, articles published in Health Behavior and Policy Review must be accompanied by a conflict of interest disclosure statement, or a statement that the authors have no conflicts of interest to declare (All authors of this article declare they have no conflicts of interest).
+Articles published in Health Behavior and Policy Review must be accompanied by a conflict of interest disclosure statement, or a statement that the authors have no conflicts of interest to declare (All authors of this article declare they have no conflicts of interest).
 To execute this policy, all authors must privately disclose to the editors of Health Behavior and Policy Review at the time of their submission ANY and ALL potential conflicts of interest.
 These include financial and non-financial interests and relationships (see below for definitions), direct employment with a private sector entity (whether full-time, part-time, or on a consultancy basis), and service on private sector and non-profit boards and advisory panels, whether paid or unpaid.
 Authors also should disclose to editors any conflict of interest that may have influenced either the conduct or the presentation of research, including but not limited to close relationships with those who might be helped or hurt by the publication, academic interests and rivalries, and any personal, religious or political convictions relevant to the topic at hand.
 In the paper, authors should include a draft statement that discloses all relevant conflicts of interest and affiliations.
 Relevance for financial conflicts of interest with private firms is defined as a relationship of any value with a firm with a stake in the subject of the manuscript, or its competitors.
 Relevance for patents is defined as any invention or pending invention connected in any way to one of the authors.
 Because relevance is often “in the eye of the beholder,” err on the side of full disclosure in drafting the disclosure statement.
 Editors will check your draft against the private financial disclosure statement, and initiate discussions toward possible adjustments, if necessary.

 What to report: Any financial relationship from the past 3 years (dating from the month of submission) of any size should be disclosed.
 These potential conflicts of interest include: